fpedd/ees-pees/website/website.md

 Mats Kipper | Jonas Dommes | Shanshan Yi | Fabian Peddinghaus | Rui Li | Wladimir Assmann | Per Joachims

 ## Project overview
+In this project we tackled the autonomous driving of a robot to a predetermined goal in the open source robot simulation software [Webots](https://www.cyberbotics.com/).
+Our software tries to mimic a realistic training by sending data via UDP/TCP between all components
 <!-- A **short** summary of your project topic. -->

 ### Goals
-At the start of our project our goal was to create a robot in webots that can learn to reach a target in a unknown environment.
+At the start of our project our goal was to create a robot in Webots that learns to reach a target in a unknown environment.
 Furthermore, it was supposed to avoid crashes, even while learning.
 We set the goal to simulate sensor noise and add solutions to handle communication failure.

 However, the complexity of a continuous world neccessitated lots of experiments with the reinforcement learning agent.
 Therefore, we decided to create an environment where we can flexibly change parameters both relating to the overall world and the way the agent interacts with the robot.
 Additionally, we enabled the robot to move in the checkerboard like tiled world.

-- reach target autonomosly in randomzied world (otherwise just memorization)
+- reach target autonomously in randomzied world (otherwise just memorization)
 - safety
 - lots of options + flexibel